-What you'll learn as a marketing major UW-Platteville
+What you'll learn as a marketing major at UW-Platteville

 A degree in integrated marketing from the UW-Platteville School of Business prepares you to manage the public face and identity of organizations and causes.
 Marketing plays a central role in an organization’s long-term health and survivability; without good marketing, companies ultimately cease to exist.